junxit/us-congress-bills-110/metadata.md

 - 2007-03-07 — Introduced in Senate
 - 2007-03-07 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S2805)
 - 2007-03-07 — Sponsor introductory remarks on measure.
 (CR S2804-2805)
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-98.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-98.
+- 2007-06-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 228.